Software-Improvement-Group/sigridci/examples/slack-security-findings/README.md

 ## Usage

 The idea is to use this script for instance once per day as a scheduled job.
-The obvious scheduler would be your CI/CD environment (e.g., Gitlab, Github or Azure DevOps).
+The obvious scheduler would be your CI/CD environment (e.g., GitLab, GitHub or Azure DevOps).

 Prerequisites:
 - You need an [authentication token](https://docs.sigrid-says.com/organization-integration/authentication-tokens.html)